The Best Tactical Dog Collar

 You’ll find as you read through this site that I am a big fan of the Tactical items.
 It’s not just what they create and sell but they also test items as well.

 You can’t ask for more reliable information about what to look for than from the Humane Society for details around fit and function.
-You could argue it’s a bit off topic but there is also an interesting site the details the exploits of “war dogs” where, of course, tactical dog gear got it’s start – you can find this here.
+You could argue it’s a bit off-topic but there is also an interesting site the details the exploits of “war dogs” where, of course, tactical dog gear got it’s a start – you can find this here.

 How comfortable is the tactical dog collar?

 Ask Fido.
 Does he look like he hates it?

 Our dogs let us know when they are wearing a collar they hate.

 They try to chew it off (and often get the bottom jaw stuck in it), try to catch it on things like tree limbs, shelves, etc. to pull it off and, I swear, they talk to each other about it.

 I cannot count the times our dogs have been playing and a collar ends up in the dirt.

 If your dog is not comfortable wearing the collar, it will show.